 Imigongo Cow-Dung Paintings – a bit of Ankole Cow Trivia for you. of something you did not know.

 Purchase a painting in Rwanda and support the Imigongo community.
 Your purchase will make a difference in their lives.

 Nshenyi Cultural Village where Cows are the King of Beasts:

-If you like to get close to some Ankole Cows, even milk some, there is the Nshenyi Village Stay near the Tanzanian and Rwandan border.
+If you want to get close to some Ankole Cows, even milk some, there is the Nshenyi Village Stay near the Tanzanian and Rwandan border.

 Nshenyi Cultural Village is a hands-on experience where you go to work to learn the traditional ways of ranching in Africa.

-Be sure to include the Igongo Cultural Heritage Center on the way to Western Uganda, where the Ankole Cattle and Culture is featured once again.
+Be sure to include the Igongo Cultural Heritage Center on the way to Western Uganda, where the Ankole Cattle and Culture are featured again.

 There are other cultural sites where the focus is Ankole Cattle found around Western Uganda.
-If you are interested in incorporating the Ankole cattle culture in your safari itinerary, Please fee free to contact us.
+If you are interested in incorporating the Ankole cattle culture into your safari itinerary, please get in touch with us.